Nikolai Knyzhov: Playing career

 Knyzhov first played as a youth in his native Russia with hometown club, Energia Kemerovo, before moving to North America to play amateur junior hockey in Phoenix, Arizona with the Phoenix Firebirds and Jr. Coyotes.
 He was selected 41st overall in the 2015 CHL Import Draft by the Regina Pats of the Western Hockey League (WHL).

-He joined the Pats in the 2015–16 season, registering just 1 assist in 19 games, before leaving the team and opting to return the United States, playing with the Springfield Jr. Blues and Austin Bruins in the North American Hockey League (NAHL).
+He joined the Pats in the 2015–16 season, registering just one assist in 19 games, before being placed on waivers by the team and opting to return the United States, playing with the Springfield Jr. Blues and Austin Bruins in the North American Hockey League (NAHL).

-During the 2016–17 season, Knyzhov left the Bruins to return to his native Russia, agreeing to play within the SKA Saint Petersburg junior program.
-In the 2017–18 season, Knyzhov made his professional debut with SKA-Neva in the Supreme Hockey League.
-He appeared in 33 games from the blueline, adding 2 goals and 6 points in the second tiered VHL.

-Continuing with SKA-Neva in the 2018–19 season, Knyzhov as a defensive defenseman appeared in 46 games with 5 points.
+Knyzhov left the Bruins to return to his native Russia, agreeing to play within the SKA Saint Petersburg junior program.
+In the 2017–18 season, Knyzhov made his professional debut with SKA-Neva in the Supreme Hockey League (VHL).
+He appeared in 33 games from the blueline, adding two goals and six points in the second tier VHL.
+Continuing with SKA-Neva in the 2018–19 season, Knyzhov as a defensive defenseman appeared in 46 games with five points.
 He was recalled by SKA Saint Petersburg and made his Kontinental Hockey League debut, in a 7–1 victory over Dinamo Riga on 26 January 2019.
 He was returned to SKA-Neva after three scoreless games, and made 11 playoff appearances.

 On 2 July 2019, Knyzhov returned to North America after he was signed by the San Jose Sharks to a three-year, entry-level contract.
-After attending his first training camp with the Sharks, Knyzhov was assigned to begin the 2019–20 season with AHL affiliate, the San Jose Barracuda.
-After 33 games with the Barracuda, showing a sound defensive game, Knyzhov was recalled by the injury-hit Sharks on 7 March 2020.
+After attending his first training camp with the Sharks, Knyzhov was assigned to begin the 2019–20 season with their American Hockey League (AHL) affiliate, the San Jose Barracuda.
+He played in 33 games with the Barracuda scoring one goal and five points, showing a sound defensive game, while paired with Nick DeSimone or Nicolas Meloche.
+Knyzhov was recalled by the injury-hit Sharks on 7 March 2020.
 He made his NHL debut that night in a 2–1 overtime loss to the Ottawa Senators.
-He recorded his first NHL point, in a 4–3 shootout win over the Los Angeles Kings, assisting the second goal.
-Knyzhov scored his first NHL goal on 31 March 2021 against the Minnesota Wild.
-Despite not playing in 2021–22 due to an injury, he signed a one-year contract extension on 1 April 2022.
-He tore his achilles in the 2022 off-season.
+He appeared in three games before the NHL suspended the season due to the COVID-19 pandemic on March 12, 2020, and since the Sharks were a not in the contention for a playoff spot at the time, they were not invited to the qualifying round for the 2020 Stanley Cup playoffs.